sagaland93/hass-config/README.md

 #### Home Modes

-The "home" is put into different modes throughout the day - based on what is happening - or not happening in the home.
+The "home" is put into different modes throughout the day, based on what's happening - or not happening in the home.

 ![image](https://user-images.githubusercontent.com/93126880/187847146-6289ec27-e0dd-427d-bd6e-2243af6035e2.png)